Adams de Luxe - Antique and Vintage Cameras

 Construction:

 Seal-skin leather covered mahogany body, black square cornered leather bellows.
+The front section is removable after releasing a catch at the rear of the front standard.

 Format: